-PCDA is excited to share the applications for the FY21 Neighborhood Initiative Competitive Grants through Pimlico Area Local Impact Aid for the 1 Mile Radius area.
-Funds for the Neighborhood Initiative Competitive Grants are available for the Liberty-Wabash area, the Northwest Community Planning Forum, and Coldspring Newtown.
+PCDA is excited to share the applications for the FY22 Neighborhood Initiative Competitive Grants through Pimlico Area Local Impact Aid for the 1 Mile Radius area.
+Funds for the Neighborhood Initiative Competitive Grants are available for the Liberty-Wabash area, the Northwest Community Planning Forum, and Coldspring-Newtown.
 Please select the application based on the grant amount being requested.
-The Park Heights Master Plan area is not eligible for 1 Mile Radius grant opportunities in FY21, please contact Park Heights Renaissance (PHR) for grant funding updates.
+The Park Heights Master Plan area is not eligible for 1 Mile Radius grant opportunities in FY22, please contact Park Heights Renaissance (PHR) for grant funding updates.

-Applications for FY21 Neighborhood Initiative Competitive “Large” grants in the 1 Mile Radius area must be submitted by August 1, 2020.
-Projects creating visible, physical change (e.g. capital projects) will be given priority.
+Applications for FY22 Neighborhood Initiative Competitive “Large” grants in the 1 Mile Radius area are due on August 1, 2021.
+Projects creating visible, physical change (e.g. capital projects) are given priority.

-For more information about the FY21 Neighborhood Initiative Competitive Grants in the 1 Mile Radius area, please contact Matt Bartolini ([email protected]) at Healthy Neighborhoods, Inc.
+For more information about the FY22 Neighborhood Initiative Competitive Grants in the 1 Mile Radius area, please contact Matt Bartolini ([email protected]) at Healthy Neighborhoods, Inc.

 Neighborhood Initiative Competitive Grants Application - Park Heights Master Plan area